 The purpose of the Division of Student Development newsletter is to share information on services, programs and events that will engage, involve and support our students so that they can be successful at the institution.
-Some of the highlights
+Some of the highlights that will be featured in the "Visions" newsletter are key upcoming events, spotlight on student achievements, information on college academic and support services and sharing facts on strategies to enhance the development of our students.
+On behalf of Vice President

-Geneva Walker-Johnson and all of the directors and staff of the Division of Student Development, I wish all of our students a productive and rewarding semester and encourage each of you to stay focused on attaining your goals.
+Geneva Walker-Johnson and all of the directors and staff of the Division of Student Development, I wish all of our students a productive and rewarding semester and encourage each of cused on attaining your goals.